rvosa/bio-phylo-forest-dbtree/docs/paper.md

    tree statement from left to right, append a unique identifier to each closing parenthesis.
-Closing parentheses with non-standard semantics (e.g. as part of references to taxonomic authorities in tip labels, which consequently would likely by single or double quoted) are ignored.
+Closing parentheses with non-standard semantics (e.g. as part of references to taxonomic authorities in tip labels, which consequently would likely be single or double quoted) are ignored.
 The same careful tokenization, taking into account the Newick rules (loosely observed as they are) for single and double quoting, spaces, and square bracketed comments, must be applied dilligently to